Betsy Braddock: Age of Apocalypse

 The "Age of Apocalypse" (Earth-295) incarnation of Betsy Braddock was created by Akira Yoshida and Chris Bachalo.
 She is an Asian ninja (wearing a mask), though no explanation is given as to the circumstances of her ethnicity.
 She possesses the ability to generate psychic blades (an ability that the Earth-616 Betsy Braddock only manifested after switching bodies with Kwannon) that can affect physical matter as well as living beings.
 She frees the captured X-Men and has a brief reunion with Logan, for whom she bears an obvious grudge.
-Betsy later battles Dagger, defeating her quickly, and uses her psychic blades to counteract the brainwashing of some of the X-Men; first on Jean, who is released from Mr. Sinister's influence, and then on Kirika, which allows the young mutant to remember that Logan and Mariko Yashida are her parents.
+Betsy later battles Dagger, defeating her quickly, and uses her psychic blades to counteract the brainwashing of some of the X-Men; first on Jean, who is released from Mister Sinister's influence, and then on Kirika, which allows the young mutant to remember that Logan and Mariko Yashida are her parents.
 At the end of the series, Betsy and the other Japanese members of the X-Men (Sunfire, Kirika, and Silver Samurai) depart for Clan Yashida's refugee colony in New Japan.

 Age of X

 In Age of X (Earth-11326) storyline of X-Men: Legacy, Elizabeth "Betsy" Braddock, created by Mike Carey and Clay Mann, is still in her original Caucasian body, having never switched with Kwannon.
 She is depicted as a member of the Force Warriors, a select group of telekinetics who rebuild the telekinetic shields that protect Fortress X on a daily basis.
 Prior to the mutant/human conflict she lived a privileged life among the upper class of British society, similar to her Earth-616 counterpart.
-Along with others (such as Megan Gwynn and Jonothon Starsmore "Chamber") was part of a general expulsion of X-Gene positive families from the United Kingdom.
+Along with others (such as Megan Gwynn and Chamber) was part of a general expulsion of X-Gene positive families from the United Kingdom.
 The plan was to exile them on a series of small islands in the Irish Sea, but was foiled when the Irish separatists bombed one of the ships carrying the transportees.
 The Mutant Liberation Front seized control of the other ship (with Chamber on board) and was ultimately able to berth it at the Canadian port of Saguenay.
 As a member of the Force Warriors, Betsy used her telekinesis in concert with the other members to rebuild the walls around Fortress X every evening in preparation for the next morning's attacks.
 She is in a relationship with the Age of X version of Iceman.